AArtA1/CI-of-OF-for-Optimal-MM/README.md

 # Cross-Impact of Order Flow for Optimal Market-Making using ML and DL algorithms

 This Git repository contains several components related to stock market analysis and machine learning (ML) / deep learning (DL) models.
-The main components are an `article.pdf` file presenting researched data, a `simulator` directory for generating datasets, and a `models` directory containing ML and DL models.
+The main components are an `Article.pdf` file presenting researched data, a `simulator` directory for generating datasets, and a `models` directory containing ML and DL models.
 This README provides an overview of the repository structure and instructions for using the components.

 ## Components

-1. `article.pdf`: This file contains a detailed research article discussing various aspects of stock market data, including trends, volatility, and other metrics.
+1. `Article.pdf`: This file contains a detailed research article discussing various aspects of stock market data, including trends, volatility, and other metrics.
 It presents analyzed data and findings in a structured format for reference and further study.

 2. `simulator` directory: This directory contains the code for a simulator tool that generates datasets related to stock changes and various metrics.
 The simulator is designed to create realistic market scenarios for research, testing, or educational purposes.